 So, to get the best out of Black Friday follow these five planning tips:

 1. Make a wish list of what you need

 Write down a list of the things you are likely to buy in the coming months.
-If you were going to buy your child a Nintendo Switch for Christmas or buy yourself a new laptop, this is the perfect time to hunt down savings.
+If you were going to buy your child a tablet for Christmas or buy yourself a new laptop, this is the perfect time to hunt down savings.
 The same applies to groceries or food – write down the things that you are likely to need.
 Even if you only have a rough idea, write down: “a couple of new outfits for work” or “bulk canned foods or dry goods”.

 If you can, separate this list into “needs” and “wants” – as in you “need” to buy your child a Christmas present, but you also “want” to spoil yourself a little.
 Or you can simply shuffle the items so that they are listed in order of priority.